More

 Mobile Phones & Other Electronic Devices

-Taking calls on mobile phones is not permitted in the Clubhouse or on the Golf Course (except in the foyer, changing rooms, Bill Parsons room or for emergency purposes).
+The taking and making of calls on mobile phones is not permitted in the Clubhouse or on the golf course (except in the foyer, changing rooms, Bill Parsons room or for emergency purposes).
 Mobile phones and other electric devices (such as laptops, iPads, tablets) may be used throughout the Clubhouse for purposes other than making telephone calls, provided they are on “silent” mode and they do not affect the enjoyment of others.
 The “lower lounge” has been designated as an area for remote working for members.

 Headwear

-Headwear, with the exception religious garments, must be removed prior to entering the Clubhouse.
+Headwear, with the exception of religious garments, must be removed prior to entering the Clubhouse.

 Intoxicating Liquor shall not be sold to a person under the age of eighteen years for consumption on or off the premises.